Advisory Committee on Aging

 Nancy Stratman

-A retired long-term care administrator in the state of MN, Nancy has served in various rural communities and facilities offering of services older adults.
-She worked with the CMCOA in projects and has an understanding and appreciation of the work that the regional agencies do.
-Currently she is enrolled in two of the AAA’s evidence-based online courses that were created to build healthy Minnesotans.
+Nancy is a retired long-term care administrator in Minnesota who has served in several rural communities and facilities supporting older adults.
+She has worked with the CMCOA on projects and values the important role regional agencies play.
+Currently, she is enrolled in two of the AAA’s evidence-based online courses designed to promote healthier living for Minnesotans.

 Scott Turner